microsoft/DiskANN/workflows/SSD_index.md

 9. **K**: search for *K* neighbors and measure *K*-recall@*K*, meaning the intersection between the retrieved top-*K* nearest neighbors and ground truth *K* nearest neighbors.
 10. **result_output_prefix**: Search results will be stored in files with specified prefix, in bin format.
 11. **-L (--search_list)**: A list of search_list sizes to perform search with.
 Larger parameters will result in slower latencies, but higher accuracies.
 Must be atleast the value of *K* in arg (9).
+12. **--filter_label**: Required for Filtered Index search.
+The filter label of the query.

 Example with BIGANN:
 --------------------